Citrine Quartz Formation

 Brazil mines are responsible for much of the yellow citrine in the marketplace.
 It is often called the money stone due to the popularly held belief in its property to manifest abundance and wellness.

 Alternatively, a variety of manually-produced citrine starts its life quite differently.
-Derived from its original purple genesis, this version of citrine is based on a purple amethyst mineral matrix, which is later enhanced by heat, to gain the vibrant amber hue of its ultimate citrine classification.
+Derived from its original purple genesis, this version of of the gemstone is based on a purple amethyst mineral matrix, which is later enhanced by heat, to gain the vibrant amber hue of its ultimate classification.

 Discover More Premium Crystal Jewelry.